densekernel/huddle-object/README.md

 }
 ```

 The initObjects() call initialises a Meteor Collection to store information about Huddle Objects and sets up the HammerJS event listeners.
-Following this, a Deps.autorun() function is implemented that will automatically update Huddle Object's positions based on the transformations applied.
+Following this, a Tracker.autorun() function is implemented that will automatically update Huddle Object's positions based on the transformations applied.
 This is synchronised across all the devices within the Huddle.

 Points to consider: